Shower Remodeling Across the Five Mile, Cole / Ustick & Eagle Road Corridors

 Tile install (Weeks 6–8)

 Almost universally yes.
-The original 1990s-2000s West Boise fiberglass shower stall is the most-replaced feature in primary baths in this neighborhood.
-Reasons: dated aesthetic that signals era, water staining and yellowing accumulate over time, aged seals and gaskets fail, the design fundamentally doesn't match modern spa-tier expectations.
-Replacement options range from same-footprint walk-in shower ($22,000–$36,000) to oversized walk-in spanning former tub-and-stall zone ($32,000–$48,000).
+The original 1990s–2000s West Boise fiberglass shower stall is the most-replaced single feature in primary baths across the Five Mile / Maple Grove and Cole / Ustick subdivisions.
+Reasons: dated aesthetic that signals the home's era, water staining and yellowing accumulate over 20–30 years, aged seals and gaskets fail, the design fundamentally doesn't match modern spa-tier expectations the 2026 comparable-sale market rewards.
+Replacement options range from same-footprint walk-in shower keeping the tub ($22,000–$36,000) to oversized walk-in eliminating both tub and stall ($32,000–$48,000).

 Should I keep the corner jetted tub or eliminate it?

-Depends on household use.
-If the tub is regularly used or you're planning resale to a buyer pool that values bathtubs, keep it (option A: replace fiberglass stall only).
-If no one uses the tub and you want maximum shower experience, eliminate it for an oversized walk-in (option B: tub-and-stall replacement).
-Option A is faster ($22,000–$36,000, 5–7 weeks).
-Option B is more transformative ($32,000–$48,000, 6–9 weeks).
+Depends on household use and resale strategy.
+If the tub is regularly used or you're planning resale to a buyer pool that values bathtubs (younger families with kids in particular), keep it — Option A: replace fiberglass stall only at $22,000–$36,000, 5–7 weeks.
+If no one uses the tub and you want maximum shower experience or are prepping for sale to professional couples who value showers, eliminate it — Option B: tub-and-stall replacement at $32,000–$48,000, 6–9 weeks.
+The eliminate-the-tub path is more transformative; the keep-the-tub path is faster, cheaper, and lower-risk for resale.
+We discuss the tradeoff at the consultation walkthrough.

 How long does a West Boise shower remodel take?

-5–7 weeks for fiberglass-stall replacement keeping the tub.
+5–7 weeks for fiberglass-stall replacement keeping the corner jetted tub.
 6–9 weeks for tub-and-stall replacement with oversized walk-in.
 6–8 weeks for aging-in-place curbless.
-7–9 weeks for premium with multi-head system.
+7–9 weeks for premium curbless with multi-head spa system.
+Permit processing is the fastest in the city for West Boise (2–3 weeks over-the-counter at City of Boise — no Historic Preservation overlay) and HOA Architectural Review Committee submittal where applicable runs concurrent at 1–3 weeks.

 What waterproofing system do you use?